 There are a lot of great headlamps available for hikers, backpackers, and trail runners, but we narrow the field considerably with our hunting headlamp recommendations.
 If you hike into the woods before dawn, you’ll want a headlamp with a red, green or blue mode.
 And if you hunt in the evening, a bright and dependable headlamp designed for hunting can give you an extra boost of confidence to take your shot right before dark.

-As for beam distance and lumens, buying a high-quality hunting headlamp with good optical components tends to be more important than the exact specs.
+As for beam distance and lumens, choosing a high-quality hunting headlamp with good optical components tends to be more important than the exact specs.
 Let’s say this again in another way: Good optical components around the actual LED lights help deliver brighter, clearer, more usable light.
 So stick with reputable manufacturers and you’ll be good to go.